JackelineGS/JackelineGS/README.md

 - I am have a background in sciences health and I wrote some articles focus on [public health](https://orcid.org/0000-0001-9260-1505)

 #### ✔️ I'm currently learning
-- JavaScript
-- Html
-- CSS
-- Github
-- Git
+- SQL
-- Jest
+- jQuery
-- Node.js
+- Tailwind
-- Angular
+- Bootstrap

 #### 💡 Goals for 2023
+- Resolve excercises in Haker Rank
-- Become skilled in Python
+- Participate in Hakaton
-- Complete LABORATORIA bootcamp by July 2023

 #### ☕ Completed Projects
 - Cypher